A (1.999999)-approximation ratio for vertex cover problem: Introduction

 \section{Introduction}

-In complexity theory, the abbreviation \textit{NP} refers to "nondeterministic polynomial", where a problem is in \textit{NP} if we can quickly (in polynomial time) test whether a solution is correct. \textit{P} and \textit{NP}-complete problems are subsets of \textit{NP} Problems.
+In complexity theory, the abbreviation \textit{NP} refers to "nondeterministic polynomial", where a problem is in \textit{NP} if we can quickly (in polynomial time) test whether a solution is correct. \textit{P} and \textit{NP}-complete problems are subsets of \textit{NP} problems.
 We can solve \textit{P} problems in polynomial time while determining whether or not it is possible to solve \textit{NP}-complete problems quickly (called the \textit{P vs NP} problem) is one of the principal unsolved problems in Mathematics and Computer science.

-Here, we consider the vertex cover problem (VCP) which is a famous \textit{NP}-complete problem.
-It cannot be approximated within a factor of 1.36 [1], unless \textit{P}=\textit{NP}, while a 2-approximation factor for it can be trivially obtained by taking all the vertices of a maximal matching in the graph.
-However, improving this simple 2-approximation algorithm was a hard task [2, 3].
+Here, we consider the vertex cover problem (VCP), a famous \textit{NP}-complete problem, which cannot be approximated within a factor of 1.36 [1], unless \textit{P}\ =\ \textit{NP}.
+In contrast, a 2-approximation factor can be trivially obtained by taking all the vertices of a maximal matching in the graph.
+However, improving this simple 2-approximation algorithm is hard [2, 3].

-In this paper, we show that there is a (2-$\varepsilon$)-approximation ratio for the vertex cover problem, where the value of $\varepsilon$ is not constant.
-Then, we fix the $\varepsilon$ value equal to $\varepsilon$=0.000001 and we show that on arbitrary graphs, a 1.999999-approximation ratio can be obtained by solving a new semidefinite programming (SDP) formulation.
+In this paper, based on a lower bound on the objective value of VCP feasible solutions, we introduce a (2-$\varepsilon$)-approximation ratio, where the value of $\varepsilon$ is not constant.
+Then, we introduce a new semidefinite programming (SDP) formulation and fix the $\varepsilon$ value equal to $\varepsilon$=0.000001, to produce a 1.999999-approximation ratio on arbitrary graphs.

 The rest of the paper is structured as follows.
-Section 2 is about the vertex cover problem and introduces new properties about it.
-In section 3, by using the satisfying properties, we propose a solution algorithm for VCP with a performance ratio of 1.999999 on arbitrary graphs.
+Section 2 is about the vertex cover problem and introduces new properties.
+In section 3, using a new SDP model whose solution satisfies the properties, we propose a solution algorithm for VCP with a performance ratio of 1.999999 on arbitrary graphs.
 Finally, Section 4 concludes the paper.